jean3102/currency-converter/README.md

 # Currency Converter

-In the following repository I show an application to consume the apilayer.com API with react and typescript
+In the following repository, l show an application to consume the apilayer.com API with react and typescript

  ### Install dependencies